skylineprof/skyline-atom/README.md

 skyline interactive path/to/entry/point/file
 ```

-Then, open up Atom, execute the `Skyline:Open` command in the command palette
+Then, open up Atom, execute the `Skyline:Toggle` command in the command palette
 (Ctrl-Shift-P), and hit the "Connect" button that appears on the right.

-To shutdown Skyline, execute the `Skyline:Close` command in the command
+To shutdown Skyline, just execute the `Skyline:Toggle` command again in the
-palette.
-You can shutdown the interactive profiling session on the command line
+command palette.
+You can shutdown the interactive profiling session on the
-by hitting Ctrl-C in your terminal.
+command line by hitting Ctrl-C in your terminal.

+You can also toggle the Skyline through the Atom menus: Packages > Skyline >
+Show/Hide Skyline.

 **Important:** To analyze your model, Skyline will actually run your code.
 This
 means that when you invoke `skyline interactive`, you need to make sure that